-The type of albinism in HPS is a tyrosinase-positive form, which means that individuals may present with varied amounts of pigmentation.
-Some persons may have very light hair and fair features and be diagnosed with oculocutaneous albinism or OCA, while others may appear to have dark hair with albinism in their eyes only and be diagnosed with ocular albinism or OA.
+The type of albinism in HPS is a tyrosinase-positive form, which means people with HPS may present with varied amounts of pigmentation.
+Some people may have very light hair and fair features and be diagnosed with oculocutaneous albinism or OCA, while others may appear to have dark hair with albinism in their eyes only and be diagnosed with ocular albinism or OA.

 All of these children have Hermansky-Pudlak Syndrome

-The visual impairment in persons with HPS is the same as in other types of albinism.
+The visual impairment in people with HPS is the same as the visual impairment in other types of albinism.
 It is a result of abnormal development of the retina and optic nerves.
-This causes decreased visual acuity which is frequently severe enough to be legal blindness, photophobia (light sensitivity), strabismus (crossed eyes), and nystagmus (involuntary movement of the eyes).
+This causes decreased visual acuity which is frequently severe enough to be considered legal blindness.
+People with HPS, like those with others types of albinism, also experience photophobia (light sensitivity), strabismus (crossed eyes), and nystagmus (involuntary movement of the eyes).
 Visual acuity typically ranges from 20/50 to 20/400.
 All people with HPS have nystagmus.
 Often the nystagmus can become more obvious when a person with HPS is tired, anxious, angry or under stress.
-This side-to-side eye movement may lessen with age.
-In persons with significant pigmentation, nystagmus may be the only outward indicator of HPS.
+This nystagmus may lessen with age.
+People with significant pigmentation (brown hair, brown eyes) may not know they have albinism.
+Nystagmus may be the only outward indicator of HPS.

 See standard of care

 Use of aspirin, ibuprofen and drugs (both prescription and over the counter) that affect platelet function can make the bleeding tendency worse!
 Ask your doctor and your pharmacist before taking medications.

 Hermansky-Pudlak Syndrome involves a bleeding disorder caused by a platelet defect.